rodrimati1992/abi_stable_crates/readme.md

 /// which must be converted to `ExampleLib_Ref` to be passed through ffi.
 ///
 /// The `#[sabi(kind(Prefix(prefix_ref = ExampleLib_Ref)))]`
-/// attribute tells `StableAbi` to create an ffi-safe static refernce type
+/// attribute tells `StableAbi` to create an ffi-safe static reference type
 /// for `ExampleLib` called `ExampleLib_Ref`.
 ///
 /// The `#[sabi(missing_field(panic))]` attribute specifies that trying to